I. Course Description:

 o No food/drink allowed.

 o No cell phones at any time.
-Phones must be placed in holder upon entering the classroom.o Bathroom use allowed before /after class instruction.
+Phones must be placed in your backpack upon entering the classroom.o Bathroom use allowed before /after class instruction.

 VII.
 Teacher Availability